LESSON 4: Basic Composition for Monochrome Photography

 5. Symmetry and Balance

-Symmetry can be striking, but asymmetry often adds more energy to a photo.
-Balance the visual weight of elements in the frame rather than centering everything.
+Symmetry can be incredibly striking because it creates a sense of perfect order and monumentality.
+While symmetry is powerful you will often find that asymmetry adds more energy and tension to a photo.
+The key is to balance the visual weight of the elements in the frame rather than just centering everything.

 6. Experiment with Angles and Perspective